-The Flash is one of the most known superheroes in the history of the comic book industry, but I feel that when it comes to his best stories he doesn’t get a lot of credit.
+The Flash is one of the most known superheroes in the history of the comic book industry.
+But I feel that he doesn’t get a lot of credit when it comes to his best stories.
 And that’s a shame because as far as character development and great tales of heroism go, very few characters can compare to the Flash.

-Regardless of who your favorite Flash is, all of them have very good stories and there is a sense of legacy with these characters; the red suit is a symbol and there is a certain moral standard to maintain, which is a theme that has been sustained throughout the years.
-There is also a much grounded feel when reading the Flash–he is usually the everyman of the DC Universe.
+Regardless of who your favorite Flash is, all of them have very good stories and a sense of legacy with these characters; the red suit is a symbol and has a certain moral standard to maintain, which is a theme that has been sustained throughout the years.
+There is also a much grounded feel when reading The Flash–he is usually the everyman of the DC Universe.

-So here we present you the 15 most important Flash stories and why you should read them!
+So here we present you the 15 best Flash stories from comics and why you should read them!

 This comic also deals with Wally failing to connect with this reality’s version of his wife, Linda Park, who has no memory of him or the kids they had together.
 In top of this, the villain Kadabra kidnaps Wally and summons younger clones of all the Titans, culminating in an epic conclusion that I’m not going to reveal here because I think you should read it.